Sidra20870/SNA-application-SIDRA-nd-group/README.md

 <h4>ProjectMember:</h4> <p> Sidra Usman 63986, Ammar Haider 63813, Muhammad Saqlain 63814, Dua Javeria 63650, Humaira 63761</p>
 <h4>Group Leader:</h4> <p> We all contribute in this project  </p>
 <h3> Group Description </h3>
-<p> SNA::Network is a bundle of modules for network algorithms, specifically designed for the needs of Social Network Analysis (SNA), but can be used for any other graph algorithms of course.
-It represents a standard directed and weighted network, which can also be used as an undirected and/or unweighted network of course.</p>
+<p> SSNA::Network is a bundle of modules for network algorithms, specifically designed for the needs of Social Network Analysis (SNA), but can be used for any other graph algorithms of course.
+It represents a standard directed and weighted network, which can also be used as an undirected and/or unweighted network of course.We are looking forward to get a company's data and find the relationship between the people using SNA graph theory concept.</p>
 </body>
 </html>